yvetteyyuan/CitiBikes-User-Data-Analysis/README.md

 # Files in this Repo

-<a href="https://github.com/yvetteyyuan/CitiBikes-User-Data-Analysis/blob/master/London%20Bike%20Share%20User%20Analysis.pdf">Data-Driven insights &amp; Recommendations</a>: This document contains data-driven two insights about the complaints of empty bike stations.
+<a href="https://github.com/yvetteyyuan/CitiBikes-User-Data-Analysis/blob/master/London%20Bike%20Share%20User%20Analysis.pdf">London Bike Share User Analysis</a>: This document contains data-driven two insights about the complaints of empty bike stations.
 Finally, an actionable recommendation is given based on these insights.

 <a href="">Queries for the Analysis</a>: This file contains all the queries where the insights and recommendations are based on.